dalxo/nRF24L01_t13/README.md

-# nRF24L01+ for ATtiny13A ultra low-power wireless sensor
+# nRF24L01+ for ATtiny13A ultra-low-power wireless sensor
 ![Cover image](media/cover_image.jfif)

 OSI Layer 2 driver for nRF24L01+ on [ATtiny13A](https://www.microchip.com/en-us/product/ATtiny13) (1KiB flash + 64B SRAM) for ultra low-power wireless applications.
 It was devised to optimize: